thijmen38/Earthy-Group2/docs/design.md

 ## 0_Introduction *Beza*
 <div style="text-align: justify">
-This site documents the design process of RAHA, a recreational center designed within the boarders of the Zaatari camp.
+This site documents the design process of RAHA, a recreational center designed within the borders of the Zaatari camp.
 RAHA is an Arabic word meaning comfort, rest or relaxation; it is also an acronym for recreational activity hub actuator.
 The intention behind the design of the building is to create a recreational facility where the refugees in the camp can interact with one another while participating in culturally relevant activities.
-The recreational hub contains programmatic functions that allows for the refugees to relieve their stress and engage in informal counselling and therapeutic activities.
+The recreational hub contains programmatic functions that allow for the refugees to relieve their stress and engage in informal counseling and therapeutic activities.
 While the social objectives are to re-introduce a sense of normalcy for the camp residents; the design of the building explores the use of computation for creating 21st C earth buildings.

 The design process is explained in 4 stages: Configuring, shaping, structuring and Constructability.
 The configuration stage starts with identifying a problem that can be addressed by a missing building on a selected site followed by defining the programs and their co-responding relationship.
-In the shaping phase, the form finding of the building is studied where different roof tessellations are explored.
+In the shaping phase, the form-finding of the building is studied where different roof tessellations are explored.
 This is followed by the structuring phase where the building form is structurally analyzed using karamba.
 In line with the structuring phase, the ease of construction was studied where different construction methods and sequences are tested.
 Based on the design progression, the final output is presented with the chosen construction method and defined bricks and modules.
 </div>

 ### About Zaatari
 <div style="text-align: justify">
-The zaatari camp is the largest camp for Syrian refugees set up in Jordan following the breakout of the Syrian civil war in 2011.
+The Zaatari camp is the largest camp for Syrian refugees set up in Jordan following the breakout of the Syrian civil war in 2011.
 The camp started operating in 2012 admitting 15,000 refugees by August 2012.
 The number of refugees in the camp increased over the years to a staggering 78,357 by October 2018.
 During this time, the camp evolved from a small collection of tents into a permanent urban settlement.

 The camp is divided into 12 districts, there are 32 schools and 52 community centers.
 Presently the UNHCR coordinates the infrastructure improvements and shelter assistance within the camp along with the provision of energy supply.
 There are pre-fabricated shelters including latrine and kitchen.
 </div>

 ### Problem statement
 <div style="text-align: justify">
-The zaatari camp houses a large number of Syrian refugees.
-Although the camp was set-up as a short-term accommodation the ongoing war has prolonged the duration to a latent permanency.
+The Zaatari camp houses a large number of Syrian refugees.
+Although the camp was set-up as a short-term accommodation the ongoing war has prolonged the duration to latent permanency.
 As a result, long-term solutions are required not only in accommodation but also by providing adequate and culturally relevant community-based facilities that also work towards informally addressing underlying issues related to the holistic well-being of the refugees.

-Refugees residing in the camp come from a war ridden place, they have had traumatic experiences most of which have lost loved once and left loved ones behind.
+Refugees residing in the camp come from a war-ridden place, they have had traumatic experiences most of which have lost loved ones and left loved ones behind.
 Research shows various distresses reported among refugees including avoidance, anger, helplessness, fear and reduced functioning.
 The various types of distress result in the deterioration of the refugee’s mental well-being and hinder their chance of having a stable normal life.
-As the number of residents within the camp continue to increase and extend their temporary stay; the facilities in the camp are rendered incapable to cater to the needs of the incremental population.
+As the number of residents within the camp continues to increase and extend their temporary stay; the facilities in the camp are rendered incapable to cater to the needs of the incremental population.
 Therefore, it is essential to have centers geared towards relieving their distress and creating a better living environment within the camp.
 </div>

 ![Problem statement.GIF](img/problem.gif)

 ### Intervention
 <div style="text-align: justify">
-For the refugees to be re-integrated to a sense of normalcy, a vast array of facilities must be incorporated within the camp.
+For the refugees to be re-integrated into a sense of normalcy, a vast array of facilities must be incorporated within the camp.

 The proposed intervention is to introduce a “recreation hub” including a tea house, a hammam, a play area for children and connecting courtyards with herbal gardens.
 The proposed function is a culturally relevant community based “recreation hub” where the spaces allow for various levels of human interaction, activities and informal counseling.
 These spaces will be correlated based on a multilayer programmatic requirement considering the area, climatic needs, visual connections and zoning of the public-private spaces.
 </div>